 See stories and progress from The CENTENNIAL Campaign for

-All of which makes a gift to AAP a powerful investment in human potential.
+Your gift to AAP is a powerful investment in that cycle of success.

 Parents and students share excitement on Freshman/Transfer Summer Program Move-In Day.

 Share This Fund: